 In all its roughage glory, fibre is going to be big this year.

-“Fibre is becoming more popular, as people have woken up to the fact that it’s actually a really important nutrient,” says Rob Hobson, head of nutrition at Healthspan.
+“Fibre is becoming more popular, as people have woken up to the fact that it’s actually a really important nutrient and included in many of the gut-healthy foods out there,” says Rob Hobson, head of nutrition at Healthspan.

 But unfortunately we’re just not getting enough in our diets.
 The experts recommend we aim for 30g of fibre daily.
 But only 4% of women are managing that.
 On average we only get 17g a day – and our bodies are suffering as a result.